Geert Houben

 A good inflammatory balance is crucial for our health.
 On the one hand we need inflammatory processes, on the other hand they have to be controlled and suppressed.
 The inflammatory balances are determined by an interplay between intrinsic properties (such as our genome) and extrinsic factors.

 The most abundant exposure to extrinsic factors is through our food, but we actually know very little about which and how food-borne factors affect our immune system.
-The role of the intestinal microbiome and particularly its metabolites are of course very important, but on its turn, the intestinal microbial metabolome is also strongly influenced by what we eat.
-And also in this respect, we know very little about which factors do this in which way and how that influences immune functions.

 Our research aims to elucidate how we can use diet as an intervention or to support interventions in immune health, to develop better diagnosis, patient stratification, and population and personalized management, therapy and prevention of inflammatory diseases.